aliaagheisX/Robotics-Project-Initalization-CUFE-25/README.md

 [ Simulating Robots with Gazebo and ROS | Getting Ready to Build Robots with ROS #8 ](https://www.youtube.com/watch?v=laWn7_cj434&list=PLunhqkrRNRhYYCaSTVP-qJnyUPkTxJnBt&index=8)

 ## Tutorials on Material

+## Packages you will need

+1. gmapping (for mapping in SLAM) (**Take Care :** work best for long laser radars and bad for short ones
+2. explore_light (for creating map autonomously ) (launch it after launching gmapping)
+3. acml (for navigation to the goal from initial position)

 ## Tips